lowitea/gitlobster/README.md

 ### Running pre-assembled binary files

-1. Download an archive from [the releases page](https://github.com/lowitea/gitlobster/releases) for your OS.
+1. Download an archive from [the release page](https://github.com/lowitea/gitlobster/releases) for your OS.
 2. Unpack the archive.
 3. Run the `gitlobster` file.